Stock Pitch Guide: How to Pitch a Stock in Interviews and Win Offers

 So, ideally, you already have in mind companies that are undervalued or overvalued and whose stock prices could change significantly in the next 6-12 months.

-How to Find a Company to Pitch If You Have Nothing and You’re Pressed for Time
+How to Find a Company to Pitch, Step-By-Step

 But let’s say you just found out about an interview in 4-5 days, you have nothing prepared, and you don’t follow specific companies.